Selflender logo Back to Data & Guides

 Household incomes and house prices vary by state across the U.S. depending on a number of economic factors.
 We’ve broken down the average household income against median house prices for each state to see how they compare.

-The state which has the lowest median house price is West Virginia at $129,103.
-The states with the lowest income-to-house price ratio are West Virginia where a median-priced house costs 1.98x average income, Iowa with a rate of 2.28x income, and Oklahoma at 2.31x income.
+The state that has the lowest median house price is Ohio at $228,000.
+The states with the lowest income-to-house price ratio are Ohio where a median-priced house costs 3.66x average income, Illinois with a rate of 3.68x income, and Michigan at 3.76x income.

 State Average Household Income Median House Price Multiple of median income to house price